Rock Island Independents: American Football League

 In 1926, football star Red Grange and his agent, C. C. Pyle, formed the American Football League (AFL) after Pyle was denied ownership of an NFL franchise in New York City.
 In what proved to be a fatal move, after the 1925 season Johnson moved the team to the American Football League.
 Johnson felt that the American Football League, which featured Red Grange, would out-perform the NFL.
 The Independents then signed Elmer Layden, one of the Four Horsemen of Notre Dame for 1926.
 Founding American Football League teams for 1926 were the Boston Bulldogs, Brooklyn Horsemen, Chicago Bulls, Cleveland Panthers, Los Angeles Wildcats, Newark Bears, New York Yankees, Philadelphia Quakers and the Rock Island Independents.
 Rock Island left the NFL to join the new league.
 The Independents also moved from Douglas Park in Rock Island to Browning Field in neighboring Moline, Illinois for the 1926 season.
 The Independents were the only NFL team to make the jump to the rival league.

 The AFL did not pay as much as the NFL did a year prior and Independents players left the team for bigger salaries with other NFL teams.
 As a result, the Independents ended their season with a 2–6–1 record.
 Coached by Johnny Armstrong, the Independents played their first three games at Browning Field and then played the rest of their 1926 games as a traveling team.
 The AFL folded after the season and the Independents were rejected in their attempt to rejoin the NFL.
 They played as a semi-pro team in 1927, and then went out of business.

 Stadium

-From their inception until their last season, the Independents played at Douglas Park in Rock Island, Illinois, from 1907–1925.
+The Independents played at Douglas Park in Rock Island, Illinois, from 1907 to 1925.
 In 1926, in what became their final year of existence, the Independents moved to Browning Field in neighboring Moline, Illinois.
 Both locations are still in use today.